Blastulation: Structure

 A blastula (blastocyst in mammals), is a sphere of cells surrounding a fluid-filled cavity called the blastocoel.
 The blastocoel contains amino acids, proteins, growth factors, sugars, ions and other components which are necessary for cellular differentiation.
 The blastocoel also allows blastomeres to move during the process of gastrulation.

 In Xenopus embryos, the blastula is composed of three different regions.
+These three regions are the ectodermal, mesodermal, and endodermal regions.
 The animal cap forms the roof of the blastocoel and goes on primarily to form ectodermal derivatives.
 The equatorial or marginal zone, which compose the walls of the blastocoel differentiate primarily into mesodermal tissue.
 The vegetal mass is composed of the blastocoel floor and primarily develops into endodermal tissue.

 In the mammalian blastocyst there are three lineages that give rise to later tissue development.
 The epiblast gives rise to the fetus itself while the trophoblast develops into part of the placenta and the primitive endoderm becomes the yolk sac.
 In the mouse embryo, blastocoel formation begins at the 32-cell stage.
 During this process, water enters the embryo, aided by an osmotic gradient which is the result of sodium–potassium pumps that produce a high sodium gradient on the basolateral side of the trophectoderm.
 This movement of water is facilitated by aquaporins.
 A seal is created by tight junctions of the epithelial cells that line the blastocoel.